Trolls World Tour: Critical response

 Owen Gleiberman of Variety magazine gave it a mixed review, calling it a "music-drenched fairy tale" and "for all its surface pleasures, it's a likable but underimagined one, with more enthusiasm than surprise and, at the same time, an overprogrammed sense of its own thematic destiny."

 Entertainment Weekly gave a mixed review, calling it "Infinity War with lower stakes".

 Accolades

+Unlike the first film, Trolls World Tour didn't receive a nomination for an Academy Awards, Golden Globe and Grammy Award.
+However, Anna Kendrick did win Favorite Voice from an Animated Movie for this film at the 2021 Kids' Choice Awards.
+Also, Just Sing did win at the 11th Hollywood Music in Media Awards for best original song in an animated film.

 Sequel

-On April 9, 2020, Justin Timberlake expressed interest in participating in future Trolls films during his Apple Music takeover, "I hope we make, like, seven Trolls movies, because it literally is the gift that keeps on giving".
-On November 22, 2021, it was announced that a third Trolls film would be released in theaters on November 17, 2023.
+On April 9, 2020, Timberlake expressed interest in future Trolls films, saying, "I hope we make, like, seven Trolls movies, because it literally is the gift that keeps on giving".
+A sequel, Trolls Band Together, was released on November 17, 2023.